Hog-CERN/Hog/docs/index.md

 [^1]: If you don't know the project name, just run `./Hog/CreateProject` and a list will be displayed.

-## What's in the Hog folder?
+## What is in the Hog folder
 The Hog folder contains plenty of Tcl and Shell scripts.

-Please run:
+E.g. you can run:
 ```console
 	./Hog/Init.sh
 ```